jasonbot/weblog/content/weblog/trying-out-paperwm.md

 description = ""
 +++

 I'm an enthusiast of playing around with different window management schemes.
-I like the _idea_ of a tiling winodw manager, but I'm not smart enough to ever get really porductive in something like i3 or sway.
+I like the _idea_ of a tiling window manager, but I'm not smart enough to ever get really productive in something like i3 or sway.

 for the past few years [I've been using Rectangle on MacOS](/weblog/trying-out-rectangle/) as something of a band-aid